-- Infection: Osteomyelitis and septic arthritis are both rare infections of the bone or joint that can cause knee pain, swelling, fever, and chills.
+- Infection: Osteomyelitis and septic arthritis are rare infections of the bone or joint that can cause knee pain, swelling, fever, and chills.
 It is most often seen in children (under 5) and young adults.

 - Chronic conditions: Knee pain can also be caused by other health conditions, such as diabetes, obesity, and gout.
 If you have knee pain that does not go away with home treatment, you should see your doctor or physical therapist to get some answers.

 Want to get knee pain relief as soon as possible?
-Remember, you can go straight to physical therapist without a referral to get the relief you're looking for sooner rather than later.
+Remember, you can go straight to a physical therapist without a referral to get the relief you're looking for sooner rather than later.

 A Physical Therapy Evaluation

-The subjective examination includes taking a detailed history of your current condition, as well as any previous injuries or surgeries you've had.
+The subjective examination includes taking a detailed past medical history of your current condition, as well as any previous injuries or surgeries you've had.
 Plus, they'll try to gain an understanding of your lifestyle and why you need to get rid of your knee pain.
 They will ask questions like:

 - When did your knee pain start?